Landline (film)

-Landline is a 2017 American comedy film directed by Gillian Robespierre with a screenplay Robespierre by Elisabeth Holm from a story by Robespierre, Holm and Tom Bean.
+Landline is a 2017 American comedy film directed by Gillian Robespierre with a screenplay by Robespierre and Elisabeth Holm from a story by Robespierre, Holm and Tom Bean.
 The film stars Jenny Slate, Edie Falco, Abby Quinn, John Turturro, Jay Duplass and Finn Wittrock, and follows sisters in 1990s New York City who think their father is having an affair.

 It had its world premiere at the 2017 Sundance Film Festival on January 20, 2017, and was released by Amazon Studios on July 21, 2017.